rapid7/insightconnect-plugins/plugins/sentinelone/help.md

 #### Move Agent to Another Site

-This action is used to move an agent to another Site, This action requires Account or Global level access for your user role.
+This action is used to move an agent to another site.
+This action requires Account or Global level access for your user role.

 ##### Input